Published On: Aug 24 2012 12:40:05 PM EDTUpdated On: Aug 31 2012 02:00:00 AM EDT

-The 2012 Republican National Convention kicks off today in Tampa Bay, Fla.
+The 2012 Republican National Convention was held in Tampa Bay, Florida.
 Here's a look back at 100 years of GOP conventions and memorable moments from each according to the Library of Congress.

 1912 (Chicago) -- The Republican Party was divided between Theodore Roosevelt and William Taft.
 Roosevelt won six primaries, but Taft controlled the party machinery and ultimately won the nomination.